 It has baked for the recommended time, at the recommended temperature

 This is one case when reading the directions will save all kinds of heartache (and tummy aches!).
 Your turkey likely came with specific instructions on thawing and cooking the bird.
-If not, the USDA has a handy website on safely cooking Turkey which you can check out.

 When you gently pull on the end of the drumstick, the turkey leg will wiggle easily, with almost no resistance.
 If you have to force the drumstick away from the body of the bird, it’s not quite ready.